Sarvesh2k/Air_Pollution_Monitoring/README.md

 ### Hardware Code

-Refer to the `project report` file to understand how the code works and how to implement it.
+Refer to the `Project Report.pdf` file to understand how the code works and how to implement it.
 The Arduino files have been provided in the `Hardware Codes` folder.
 Make sure to install the following libraries in the Arduino IDE:

 - ArduinoJSON Library
 - NodeMCU Library (to provide support for coding the NodeMCU board in the Arduino IDE)

 ### Analytics

-Refer to the `project report` file to understand how the code works. the Notebooks have been provided in the `Analytics` folder.
+Refer to the `Project Report.pdf` file to understand how the code works. the Notebooks have been provided in the `Analytics` folder.
 NOTE: Download the data.csv folder and load the file before running the code.

 ### Website Frontend